-In 2022—following a rigorous application process that considered both academic excellence and community engagement—we awarded 9 U.S. high school seniors who are legally blind with unrestricted scholarships to aid their transition from high school to college or university.
-Additionally, five graduate students received merit scholarships to support their continuing education.
+In 2023—following a rigorous application process that considered both academic excellence and community engagement—we awarded 10 U.S. high school seniors who are legally blind with unrestricted scholarships to aid their transition from high school to college or university.
+Additionally, six graduate students received merit scholarships to support their continuing education.

 Still have questions?
 Call 212-769-7833 or email us.